joinpursuit/Pursuit-Core-Web/html_css_dom/dom_manipulation/README.md

 ## querySelectorAll()

-We can also user querySelectors to get multiple elements all at once.
-This method returns an object where the keys are numbers, and the values are the elements:
+We can also user `querySelectors()` to get multiple elements all at once.
+This method returns an HTMLCollection object where it is an array-like list of HTML elements, the keys are numbers and the values are the elements.
+However we can not use array methods on the HTMLCollection object, but we can loop through it  by using its `.length` property and passing in the index to the `.item()`method to access the the element.
+In the following example we are using the `for of` to iterate through the list elements.

 ```html
 <!DOCTYPE html>